Designing mixed-settings learning programmes

 Programme design

-Programmes incorporate relevant industry content and from learning areas in The New Zealand Curriculum and Te Marautanga o Aotearoa, and focus on essential knowledge and skills and key competencies, with opportunities for progression to further education and employment.
+Incorporate relevant industry content and from learning areas in The New Zealand Curriculum and Te Marautanga o Aotearoa into programmes.
+The overall programme should incorporate essential and transferable knowledge, skills, and key competencies and provide clear opportunities for progression to further education and employment.

 Teaching and learning delivery approaches